Bracketology: The latest on where South Carolina stands

 Other projections:

-▪ CBS’s Jerry Palm kept the Gamecocks as a No. 6 seed in the South Region, facing the winner of a play-in game between Syracuse and Michigan State in Milwaukee.
-Creighton and Bucknell would play for the right to face the winner of South Carolina’s game.

-▪ USA Today put South Carolina as a No. 7 seed in Orlando in the Midwest Region, matched up against Virginia Tech, currently 16-7 in the ACC.
-The winner of Florida State-Florida Gulf Coast would await in the second round.
+▪ USA Today held South Carolina as a No. 6 seed in Greenville in the West Region, but have the Gamecocks playing the winner of a Georgetown-Georgia Tech play-in game.
+The winner of Duke-Belmont game would await in the second round.

-▪ FoxSports’s Stewart Mandel slotted USC as a No. 7 seed against TCU in Greenville in the South Region, with with the winner of North Carolina and Arkansas State in Round 2.

 Comments